nicholaishaw/python-challenge/README.md

 Two datasets (PyBank and PyPoll) were imported and simple calculations were performed using a python script.

 ## PyBank:
-The financial records of a company were given for analysis in a csv file called 'budget_data.csv.'
+The financial records of a company were given to us for analysis in a csv file called 'budget_data.csv.'
 The dataset was comprised of two columns: 'Date' and 'Profit/Losses.'
 The goal of the project and find the following information using python:
 * The total number of months included in the dataset
 * The net total amount of "Profit/Losses" over the entire period
 * The changes in "Profit/Losses" over the entire period, and then the average of those changes